ansys/pyaedt-toolkits-antenna/doc/source/getting_started/user_guide.rst

 User guide
 ==========

-You have multiple options for installing and launching this toolkit:
+You have multiple options for installing and launching the AEDT Antenna Toolkit:

-- You can install the toolkit directly in AEDT via an installation script and then launch it as a wizard.
+- You can install the toolkit directly in AEDT using an installation script and then launch it as a wizard.
   For more information, see :ref:`install-toolkit-AEDT`.
-- You can install the toolkit from a Python console and then launch Antenna wizard.
+- You can install the toolkit from a Python console and then launch the Antenna wizard.
   For more information, see :ref:`install_toolkit_console_ui`.
 - You can install the toolkit from a Python console and then use the toolkit's APIs.
   For more information, see :ref:`install_toolkit_console_api`.